Reducing Guesswork via an Unreliable Oracle: Discussion

 \section{Discussion}

-We have shown that the zigzag partition, which amounts to querying whether $X$ has an odd or even index when ordered in descending order of probabilities, is the best question to ask in terms of reducing the expected guessing time, up to a constant of at most $(1-2p)/4$, where $p$ is the probability of getting a wrong answer.
+We have shown that the zigzag partition, which amounts to querying whether $X$ has an odd or even index when ordered in descending order of probabilities, is the best question to ask in terms of reducing the minimal expected guessing time, up to a constant of at most $(1-2p)/4$, where $p$ is the probability of getting a wrong answer.
 This small constant is generally an artifact of our proof technique, since for $p=0$ we know that the zigzag partition is precisely optimal.
-Moreover, as stated in Conjecture~\ref{conj}, we believe it is highly likely that the zigzag partition is precisely optimal for any distribution and any error probability $p$.
-This belief is supported by many random and optimization-based simulations we have run.
-If a counterexample exists, it should probably be constructed very carefully.
+Moreover, as stated in Conjecture~\ref{conj}, we believe that the zigzag partition is precisely optimal for any distribution and any error probability $p$.
 Our paper only deals with the expectation of the guessing time; it may be desirable to explore partitions that minimize other moments of the guessing time as well.
 Our graph-theoretic approach relies heavily on the linearity of expectation and does not seem to naturally lend itself to this problem, hence it is likely that a different approach would be needed.
 Additionally, our treatment has been limited to binary questions and a binary symmetric channel to the Oracle.
 It is interesting to study the structure of optimal partitions in more general cases, where either the questions are multiple-choice, the channel is asymmetric, or both.